 Two main armed non-state groups participate in the non-international armed conflicts in Ukraine: the ‘People’s Republic of Luhansk’ and its forces and the ‘People’s Republic of Donetsk’ and it forces.
 Little is known about their internal organization.
 However, several factors confirm that they are sufficiently organized.
 First, they have been able to control large parts of eastern Ukraine since April 2014.
 Second, numerous reports indicate that they have access to and use artillery.
 See ‘Ukraine Crisis in Maps.
 A Visual Guide to the Continuing Conflict’, The New York Times, Last Updated 1 September 2015.
-Finally, the leaders of the ‘People’s Republic of Luhansk’ and the ‘People’s Republic of Donetsk’ have repeatedly signed peace agreements, including the February 2015 Minsk II Agreement.
+Finally, the leaders of the ‘People’s Republic of Luhansk’ and the ‘People’s Republic of Donetsk’ have repeatedly signed peace agreements with the Ukrainian government, including the February 2015 Minsk II Agreement.
 L. Dearden, ‘Ukraine Crisis: Government and Pro-Russian Rebels Sign Ceasefire Agreement’, The Independent, 5 September 2014; M. Weaver, A. Luh, ‘ Ukraine Ceasefire Agreed at Belarus Talks’, The Guardian, 12 February 2015.

 Ukraine is a party to the four 1949 Geneva Conventions.
 All parties to the conflict are bound by Article 3 common to the 1949 Geneva Conventions that provides for the minimum standard to be respected and requires humane treatment without adverse distinction of all persons not or no longer taking active parts in hostilities.
 It prohibits murder, mutilation, torture, cruel, inhuman and degrading treatment, hostage taking and unfair trials.